LemmySmackett/LemmySmackettCom/content/stories/mature/can_i_really_get_the_chair.md

 "Good," the elf said.
 She gingerly set the goblin's body aside, stormed up, and spat in my face.
 "Rot in hell, homewrecker!"

-As I blacked out, I thought about all the Brazilian Miku lewds I was missing on twitter.
+As I blacked out, I thought about all the Brazilian Miku lewds I was missing on twitter. Ω

 -----------------------